mini-bomba/StreamChatMod/README.md

 ### New follow events
 When a new user follows, you will get a message about it & a sound will play.
 This may take longer than your event overlay in OBS, though.
-This can also be completly disabled if you get a lot of followers.
+This can also be completely disabled if you get a lot of followers.

 ### Send chat messages to the Twitch chat by default
 You can use `/twitch chatmode` to make any non-command messages be automatically sent to the selected Twitch channel.